ibexa/behat/doc/extending.md

-# Extending BehatBundle
+# Extending Behat

 There are two extension points:
 - ## Support for custom Field Types
-If you want BehatBundle to support your custom Field Type when generating Content items you need to implement `Ibexa\Behat\API\ContentData\FieldTypeData\FieldTypeDataProviderInterface` and tag the service with the `ibexa.behat.fieldtype_data_provider` tag.
+If you want Behat to support your custom Field Type when generating Content items you need to implement `Ibexa\Behat\API\ContentData\FieldTypeData\FieldTypeDataProviderInterface` and tag the service with the `ibexa.behat.fieldtype_data_provider` tag.

 Example service definition:
 ```